Trismegiste/RADBundle/README.rst

 Why
 ---
 Because unit testing are mandatory.
 You can't live without it.
-But honestly the creation of an unit testing class for an entity|document is somewhat dull.
+But honestly the creation of an unit testing class for an entity is somewhat dull, specially when many mockups are involved.
 This is usually the same code, the same start...
-Even if I prefer to spend more time on functional tests, unit tests are vital when you are in a team and/or when you need refactoring (and you always need refactoring, unless you can beat Spock on 3D chess).
+Unit tests are vital when you are in a team and/or when you need refactoring (and you always need refactoring, unless you can beat Spock on tridimensional chess).

 Eventualy, the goal of the bundle is to earn time when you're starting test classes, every test class, but don't expect it'll code in your place.
-You'll probably have to fill the gap, move the namespace, delete some tests, add yours, extends some validations...
+You'll have to fill the gap, move the namespace, delete some tests, add yours, extends some validations...

 When
 ----